ArcadiaPower/connect-react/README.md

 The user flow is selected with the `config.scope` parameter described in the component API Reference below.

-Note that instantiating the Utility Connect widget requires an OAuth access token scoped to your user in order to authenticate API requests.
+Note that instantiating the Utility Connect widget requires a one-time-use OAuth access token in order to authenticate API requests.
 See [Creating OAuth Tokens](https://developers.arcadia.com/#operation/createOAuthToken) for instructions.
-Note that the type of token differs if you are creating a user or updating a user -- see `config.accessToken` in the component API Reference below for details.
+Note that the type of token to use (`grant_type`) differs if you are creating a user or updating a user -- see `config.accessToken` in the component API Reference below for details.

 ## Hook implementation